-As your relationship progresses, don’t stop asking questions and listening with eye contact.
-Maintaining a deep interest in your partner has been proven to work in keeping a relationship strong and fresh as a couple grows and changes together.
+Don’t stop asking questions and listening with eye contact as your relationship progresses.
+Maintaining a deep interest in your partner has proven to keep a relationship strong and fresh as a couple grows and changes together.

 Good second date ideas shouldn’t be nerve-wracking, and once you decide where to go on a second date (whether it’s one of these dinner date ideas or more creative date ideas), relax a bit because some of the pressure is off.

-You have some great second date questions at your disposal, and you can try out a fun quiz like the 5 Love Languages to understand the ways you show and express your feelings and the ways you want someone to demonstrate their love for you.
+You have some great second-date questions at your disposal, and you can try out a fun quiz like the 5 Love Languages to understand how you show and express your feelings and how you want someone to demonstrate their love for you.

 How to Deal with Difficult People at Work